Social Housing

 As residential accommodation becomes available, they are allotted in order of priority taking account of the circumstances of the accommodation and the applicant.

-When the local authority is offering accommodation, it will assess eligibility and needs.
-It will reaffirm whether the application is valid and consider the connection with the area of choice.
+When the local authority offers accommodation, it assesses eligibility and needs, reaffirms whether the application is valid, and considers the connection with the area of choice.
 An applicant who is offered a house in an area he does not want may refuse it.
-However, if the local authority deems to refuse unreasonable it may reduce his priority on the list.
+However, if the local authority deems the refusal unreasonable, it may reduce his priority on the list.

 If a member was previously on the list, he will not be allocated housing if he has damaged local authority housing without repairing or paying for repairs, breached terms of agreement or built up more than 12 weeks’ arrears without a payment or arranging for payments.
 Exceptionally local authorities may consider providing social supports to persons in these circumstances.